Eccentric Irish Wedding Traditions and wonderful wedding blessings

 Paying a Coibche

-Coibche is an amount of money that the prospective husband has to pay.
-When a man proposes to a woman, he has to pay money to the bride’s father.
-As soon as the father receives the money, he divided it with the head of their tribe.
 In the second year of marriage, the wife had the right to receive a portion of the money.
 Over the years, the amount would increase.
-This is was definitely one of the more expensive Irish wedding traditions for grooms!
+This was one of the more expensive Irish wedding traditions for grooms!

 A Marriage Contract

 During the 12th century, the Normans arrived in Ireland.
 At that time, marriage was a casual affair in Ireland.
-Couples were allowed to marry for one year and after that, either party could withdraw.
+Couples were allowed to marry for one year; after that, either party could withdraw.
 This changed as marriage contracts became a thing.

-It became more complicated then; if people could not fulfil the terms of the contract, which was usually to start and support a family, there was justified grounds for separation.
-This was before Christian marriages were popular though; divorce of Christian marriage sonly became legal in Ireland in 1995.
+It became more complicated then; if people could not fulfil the terms of the contract, which was usually to start and support a family, there were justified grounds for separation.
+This was before Christian marriages were prevalent, though; divorce from Christian marriage only became legal in Ireland in 1995.

 Age Does Matter